 A healthy Gündoğan is only matched by a few.
 Manchester City can attest to this as the Germany international overcame a jittery start to become one of Pep Guardiola‘s most influential players in the middle of the park.
 The same, unfortunately, could not be said of Dortmund’s replacement.

 Rode, to put it plainly, was a huge disappointment.
-He came with much promise but offered very little, and is now battling it out near the foot of the table with Eintracht Frankfurt.
+He came with much promise but offered very little, and is now battling it out at top-four rivals Eintracht Frankfurt.

 Sold: Henrikh Mkhitaryan to Manchester United (£30m)